Taiwan, foreign fans "play with fire" - ExBulletin

 Taiwan will elect a new president and parliament in January, with China seen as strongly supportive of the opposition Nationalist Party which supports political unification between the parties on terms yet to be defined.
 Taiwanese and US authorities say China is using economic influence and disinformation to bolster its military threats, but most Taiwanese responding to surveys support the status quo of de facto independence.

-In a daily briefing on Friday, Foreign Ministry spokesperson Wang Wenbin criticized recent comments by South Korean President Yoon Suk Yeol opposing any change to the status quo across the Taiwan Strait.
+In a daily briefing on Friday, Foreign Ministry spokesman Wang Wenbin criticized recent comments by South Korean President Yoon Suk Yeol opposing any change to the status quo across the Taiwan Strait.

 Wang said the recent tensions are the responsibility of the Taiwanese government, which opposes Beijing’s request to recognize China’s claim to the island.